TeamFAPS/PSVita-RE-tools/psp2-kernel-bootimage-extract/README.md

 # psp2-kernel-bootimage-extract

-A PC tool that extracts kernel modules ELF files from bootimage.elf or PSPemu flash files from pcff.elf.
+A PC program that extracts kernel modules ELF files from bootimage.elf or PSPemu flash files from pcff.elf.

 ## Usage